blackflux/object-scan/README.md

 Type: `boolean`<br>
 Default: `true`

-When set to false, no array selectors should be used in any needles and arrays are automatically traversed.
+When set to `false`, no array selectors should be used in any needles and arrays are automatically traversed.

 Note that the results still include the array selectors.

+#### keyCollision

+Type: `boolean`<br>
+Default: `true`

+When set to `false`, no errors are thrown when the input contains a needle multiple times.

 ## Examples